Wisconsin Court Records

 WisconsinCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Wisconsin family court records are official documents containing information regarding claims, complaints, and suits filed in/heard by family courts within the jurisdiction of the state of Wisconsin.
-These records include family-related case proceedings, including court actions, filed motions, court orders, and judgments and decrees made regarding these cases.
+Wisconsin family court records are official documents containing information regarding claims, complaints, and suits filed in/heard by family courts within the jurisdiction of Wisconsin.
+These, and other Wisconsin court records, include family-related case proceedings, including court actions, filed motions, court orders, and judgments and decrees made regarding these cases.
+Family court records are a type of civil record and are distinct from criminal court records; family courts handle civil matters such as divorce, child custody, and support, but do not handle criminal cases.
 In general, family court records in Wisconsin may be made available to interested and eligible persons upon request.
 However, to access a family court record, the requesting party may be required to meet some eligibility requirements that may be unique to the record custodian.

 What Cases Are Heard by Wisconsin Family Courts?

 Family courts in Wisconsin operate as divisions of the state circuit courts, which are situated in Wisconsin's 10 judicial administrative districts.
-The family divisions were established to handle all actions affecting families within the state's jurisdiction, including marriages, divorces, legal separations, alimony, child custody, visitation, and support, as well as property division, wills and trusts, and paternity.
+The family divisions were established to handle all actions affecting families within the state's jurisdiction, including marriages, divorces, legal separations, alimony, child custody, visitation, support, property division, wills and trusts, and paternity.
+A judge presides over family court cases and makes determinations on these matters.

 What is included in Wisconsin Family Court Records?

 While family court records are typically designed to contain general case information and details of court proceedings, the information contained in Wisconsin family court records generally varies depending on the case and the record custodian.
-Typically, however, family court records contain information such as the personal details and contact information of the parties involved, as well as the trial transcripts, including court actions and motion arguments.
+Typically, however, family court records include the parties' details and contact information and the trial transcripts, including court actions and motion arguments.
+The length of the hearing may affect the amount of information included in the transcripts and can also impact the cost of obtaining these records.

 Are Family Court Records Public in Wisconsin?

 Under Wisconsin's open records law, most court records are accessible to interested members of the public without extended protocol.
-Wisconsin Statutes recognize that the management and dissemination of judicial records are part of the administrative duties of the state's various courts and as such, family court records can be obtained from designated custodians.
+Wisconsin Statutes recognize that the management and dissemination of judicial records are part of the administrative duties of the state's various courts.
+As such, family court records can be obtained from designated custodians.
+The court is committed to providing a kind and respectful service to all individuals seeking access to family court records.
 However, while most records are public information, the right of public access to family court records is not absolute.
 As such, custodians are not requested to fulfill requests for records that have been deemed confidential or sealed by court order.
-The following confidential court case information which is not accessible to the public:
+The following confidential court case information is not accessible to the public:

 - The personal information and contact information of minors, juvenile delinquents, and other selected persons